JessicaMeixner-NOAA/seniorprojHH2223/README.md

 ```

 # To build WW3:

+To build WW3 you will need to update three variables in the build ww3 script:

-Update SWITCHFILE to be the path to your switch file
+SWITCHFILE   - the path to your switch file
-Update WW3_DIR to point to the path to ww3 (ie $fullpath/$foldername/ww3)
+WW3_DIR      - path to ww3 (ie $fullpath/$foldername/ww3)
-Update finalexecdir to point to where you want to keep these execs
+finalexecdir - the folder destination for the executables to be built

-Then run the build script:
+After updating these variables, run the build script:

 ```
 sh build_ww3.sh
 ```

-note: don't save the exec directory to github
+Note: Please don't save/add the exec directory to github.

 # To plot figures of the grids:

+To plot the element structure, min/max size of grids and the bathymetry, you can
-See the PlotGrid/jop_plot.sh jobcard where it has the general set-up.
+use the job script PlotGrid/jop_plot.sh which has the correct modules to
+run PlotGrid/plot_elementinfo_unstr.py.
+There are two inputs to the python
-You need to give it the filename.msh file and  a nick-name for the
+script that will need to be updated with path to your mesh file and what the
-grid, that will be used when saving the grid files.
+descriptor should be when saving the files.

-Update the values on the min/max for the size of grid plots by changing
+You can copy the job_plot.sh script so that you submit many different jobs
+at the same time with different grids.
+Just make sure to use a different
+descriptor so that they'll save the files as a different localtion.

+For the min/max grid size plots and to help with uniformity and making sure
+you have the right colorbar, you can update the min and max values which are named:
 ```
   vpltmin=1
   vpltmax=50
 ```
-in
-PlotGrid/plot_elementinfo_unstr.py
+in PlotGrid/plot_elementinfo_unstr.py

 # Make runs